iotJumpway/Intel-Examples/README.md

 TechBubble Technologies Internet of Things (IoT) JumpWay is an IoT PaaS that allows anyone to connect IoT devices such as Raspberry Pi, Intel Galileo, Arduino, ESP8266 and even phones,PCs, Macs and laptops to the Internet of Things.
 The various IoT JumpWay libraries and samples allow you to connect devices and sensors to the IoT JumpWay and control/monitor sensors/actuators and data to and from the devices.

-The Intel examples provide example projects that you can use to get started with using the TechBubble IoT JumpWay for your Intel IoT Developer Kit, Intel Edison board, Intel Galileo, Intel Joule and Intel IoT Gateway projects.
+The Intel examples provide example projects that you can use to get started with using the TechBubble IoT JumpWay for your Intel IoT Developer Kit, Intel® Edison board, Intel Galileo, Intel Joule and Intel IoT Gateway projects.

 ## IoT JumpWay Intel Galileo Examples